deepaksalve/cmd-arg-parser/README.md

 A simple command line argument parser for Node.js

-It is Lightweight though provides features like arguments Grouping, Mutual Exclusion, and short option grouping.
+It's Lightweight though provides features like arguments Grouping, Mutual Exclusion, and short option grouping.

 No default option is defined, it simply parses the given set of arguments into a useful object.